 - Wheat Belly and Undoctored by Dr. William Davis

-- Dear Gluten, It’s Not Me, It’s You by Jenny Levine Finke – shameless plug 🙂
+- Dear Gluten, It’s Not Me, It’s You by Jenny Levine Finke – shameless plug, I know 😊

-I’m here to support you on your journey, and help you navigate this life-changing diet with ease.
+My job is to support you on your journey, provide accurate, commonsense information, and help you navigate this life-changing diet easily.

 About Good For You Gluten Free

-This blog is a record of my journey, struggles and triumphs as someone living with celiac disease.
+This gluten-free blog records my journey, struggles, and triumphs as someone living with celiac disease.

-I used to eat a lot of junk food and indulged on too much pasta, pizza and bread.
-I suffered from painful bloating and embarressing gas, along with a slew of other issues like occasional migraines, red bumps on my skin, geographic tongue and low energy.
+I used to eat a lot of junk food and indulged in too much pasta, pizza, and bread.
+I suffered from painful bloating, embarrassing gas, and a slew of other issues like occasional migraines, red bumps on my skin, geographic tongue, and low energy.

 What I Believe

-(1) I believe that my celiac disease diagnosis saved my life.
-I see my diagnosis as a blessing.
-I was headed down the road towards more serious conditions – like additional autoimmune diseases, cancer and even early death.
+(1) I believe celiac disease saved my life.
+Prior to celiac, I was on a path toward chronic disease, racing head-on into additional autoimmune diseases, cancer, and even early death.
 Read 10 Lessons Learned from Celiac Disease to see how I’ve come to terms with this newfound gluten-free life.

 (2) I believe that healing is possible.
 If you’re willing to put in the hard work to change your eating habits and lifestyle, I believe you can reverse your symptoms and heal your body.
 While genes play a part in your health, I believe genes do not control nor fully determine your destiny.

-(4) I believe you must treat the source of disease, not just the symptoms.
-When you treat IBS with antacids, or migraines with ibuprofen, you are simply treating the symptoms and not the underlying or root cause of why you have these symptoms in the first place.
-I believe masking your symptoms with medicines is like putting tape over your “check engine light” and saying your car is just fine.
+(4) I believe you must treat the source of the disease, not just the symptoms.
+When you treat IBS or acid reflux with antacids or migraines with ibuprofen, you’re simply treating the symptoms and not the underlying or root cause of why you have these symptoms in the first place.
+I believe masking your symptoms with medicine is like putting duct tape over your “check engine light” and saying your car is just fine.

 (5) I believe the status quo must be questioned.
-I believe nutrition advice is fledging, and that researchers spend a disproportionate amount of time developing the latest pill or procedure (where true money can be made) vs. educating people on the magical benefits of eating more kale.
+I believe nutrition advice is fledging and that researchers spend a disproportionate amount of time developing the latest pill or procedure (i.e. where true money can be made) vs. educating people on the magical benefits of eating more kale.
 This belief prompted me to write 10 Facts Your Doctor Doesn’t Know about Celiac Disease and Gluten Sensitivities.

 The following information will guide you to various resources and information you need to navigate the gluten-free diet with ease: